Overview

 Job Cancellation

-You can cancel video jobs from the web dashboard with full credit refund:
+You can cancel video jobs from the web dashboard with a full credit refund:

 Visit your library: